strangerloops/strangerloops.github.io/_posts/2017-05-12-better-biking.markdown

 ![image-title-here](/assets/pbr/manhattan_pbr.png){:class="img-responsive"}

-google uses Grand Street (see above for why that's bad.).
+google uses Grand Street (see above for why that's bad).
 PBR avoids Grand Street (as well as Flushing Avenue, a two-way, four-lane truck route) using Meserole, Seigel, and Bogart (all one-way residential streets.)

 **crown heights to greenwood**